VicenteFR/PatSpcImpByTCRs/README.md

 cd ~/tools/PatSpcImpByTCRs/tests/test_out
 ```

 2. Check the config file (config.yaml) to see the expected input/output and options structure.
 Please note that this will be the sole file that's meant to be changed for each dataset you apply the workflow to (more details below).
-If necessary, replace all instances of `/home/${USER}/tools/` by the alternative path you cloned the repo into.
+If necessary, replace all path instances of `~/toools` by your alternative repo folder.
 Please make sure that all instances have been properly replaced before jumping into the next step.

 3. Activate your Snakemake conda environment and run a dry run to check the DAG:
 ```bash